 For all the time we spend criticizing others, what good comes from it?
 What beneficial fruit has it reaped in our lives?
 Has it strengthened our relationships?
 Matured us?
 Challenged us to grow?
 Improved the quality of our lives?
 Enhanced our person skill?
 Or is criticism merely the crutch we use to justify our personal passivity?

 Do we criticize because we know better and could do better or do we criticize because we are cowards too afraid to try and fail ourselves?
-A lot of times, the problem is not with the person criticized but with the one doing the criticizing.
+A lot of times, the problem is not with the person criticized but with the one criticizing.

 Creators Instead of Critics

 There are times and places for constructive criticism, but often, we just want to be right, so we jump in before we’ve really considered what the other person has put into the thing we’re criticizing.
 What if we took a break from criticizing and instead tried to create?
 What if we got off the sidelines and got in the game?
 What if instead of complaining about how someone else did something, we tried to do it ourselves?